DannyKim96/MyNotesApp/README.md

-# MyNotesApp project for CIS 4280
+# MyNotesApp project to save notes and sort them